Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 ![Me talking at WordCamp Europe 2017](images/1/wceu.jpg)

 We cannot mention the many WordCamp in Italy, so I started traveling up and down the country and up to join 3 different meetups in 3 different regions in the same week (and in 2 as a speaker).
-Up to 2018/2019 where I was part of the founder committee of the first WordPress fork, ClassicPress, where I leaded the localization team and part of the core development.
+Up to 2018/2019 when I was part of the founder committee of the first WordPress fork, ClassicPress, where I leaded the localization team and part of the core development.
 Compared to Mozilla, in WordPress it is easier to receive rewards for what volunteers do, mainly because you can see your action effective instead of merely promoting other things in which you have no chance of being influential.

 Also the WordPress project has issues on management, like Mozilla, and is something not easy to solve by the volunteers (again like Mozilla).
 WordPress as project is managed by the big company Automattic, because in the WordPress Foundation has many of their employees in the various teams as leaders, so it's easy to follow the roadmap they want: once again this is my opinion, but the fact is simple enough to confirm, look the keynote of the last WordCamp Europe/US with a roadmap that is not focused on the needs of users or communities but on their business needs.